Visiting Lisbon

 Castelo de SĂŁo Jorge – This castle is within Lisbon city limits, and if you go anywhere with an unobstructed view, you’ll see it there on the hill.
 It’s self-guided, so you can spend as much or as little time as you’d like, but probably 2 hours there is plenty.

 BelĂ©m Lots to do and see here, from the Torre de BelĂ©m (Tower of BelĂ©m) to the PadrĂŁo dos Descobrimentos (Monument of the Discoveries), and try the world famous PastĂ©is do BelĂ©m.
-PastĂ©is (the creamy egg tart you’ve probably heard of) are everywhere in Portugal, but locals claim you can taste the difference in BelĂ©m (and I kind of agree).
+PastĂ©is de nata (the creamy egg tart you’ve probably heard of) are everywhere in Portugal, but locals claim you can taste the difference in BelĂ©m, and I kind of agree.
+One is a little more custard-y, the other is a little more eggy – both are delicious though.

 Tip: Don’t bother waiting in line to get inside the Tower of BelĂ©m.
 It’s not really worth the wait or the cost – the outside is way more interesting.